 New Grantseekers should remember that this foundation primarily focuses on communities where it has corporate operations.
 Some of these communities are major U.S. cities, but others are smaller urban areas: Yucca, AZ; Irvine, CA; Englewood, CO; Washington, DC; Orlando, FL; Belvidere IL; Lisle, IL; Indianapolis, IN; Kokomo, IN; Elkridge, MD; Detroit, MI; Syracuse, NY; Tappan, NY; Perrysburg, OH; Toledo, OH; Twinsburg, OH; Addison, TX; and Kenosha, WI.

-At the K-12 level, these localized grants typically go to schools and community centers’ education programs, though not exclusively so.
-In its support of higher education, the FCA Foundation does broaden its grantmaking and funds colleges and universities not directly in its corporate geographic orbit, as well as to regional and national programs, particularly those that support STEM higher education for underserved student populations.
+At the K-12 level, these localized grants typically support schools and community centers’ education programs, though not exclusively so.
+In its support of higher education, the FCA Foundation broadens its grantmaking by funding colleges and universities not directly in its corporate geographic orbit, as well as to regional and national programs, particularly those that support STEM higher education for underserved student populations.
 The foundation also prioritizes higher education scholarship programs that support students who will be attending these colleges and universities.
 Multicultural and diversity initiatives, as well as those that support underserved communities, also represent major funding areas.
 Examples of past funding include $30,000 in scholarships to both Great Minds in STEM and Michigan Technological University and $50,000 in scholarships to the Society of Women Engineers.

 Separately, the FCA Foundation also encourages volunteerism from its employees, with modest financial benefits to the organizations they serve.
 Its Motor Citizens Volunteer program offers salaried employees up to 18 hours of paid volunteer time per year, and $500 to any nonprofit where 10 employees volunteer for three hours or more.